Iran–Turkey relations: Collaboration against terrorism

 Turkey and Iran vowed to collaborate in their fight against terrorists in Iraq, as thousands of Turkish troops pressed ahead with an air and ground offensive against the militants in northern Iraq.
 Iranian Foreign Minister Ali Akbar Salehi claimed that the deaths of Turkish soldiers might have been avoided if the United States had informed Turkey that the terrorists were infiltrating into Turkey with heavy weaponry.
 The U.S. shares intelligence from surveillance drones with Turkey about movement of the PKK along the border.

 The Turkish government shut down a probe, revealing connections between the Iranian Revolutionary Guard and the highest levels of the Turkish government.

 According to NBC News, a member of the Turkish parliament said that the 2011 Syrian uprising led Turkey to agree that they need Iran and Russia in order to stop a Kurdish state from forming on its southern border.

+Hasan Arfa, the Iranian head of military intelligence who led most of the campaign against Simko and several other Kurdish separatists, stated that because he knew the Turks very well, he "wholly distrusts their assertions of friendship for Persia" and was aware that they "cast covetous eyes on Persian Azerbaijan."
+Arfa claimed that what stopped Turkey from annexing Iranian Azerbaijan was that Turkey was separated from Iranian Azerbaijan "by a corridor inhabited by Kurds who are always ready to fight the Turks" and who "for centuries been the frontier guards of Persia."
+Arfa claimed that the Turkish request for Iranian cooperation against Kurdish separatism was a way for Turkey to destroy the Iranian defense and easily take Iranian Azerbaijan afterwards.
+Arfa claimed that was why Iran did not want to fully destroy the Kurdish power on its borders.